 Data parallelism is one of the most common and effective strategies for speeding up machine learning workloads, particularly model training.
 The core idea is straightforward: you replicate your model on multiple compute devices (like GPUs or TPUs) and feed each replica a different slice, or shard, of the input data batch.
-Each device processes its data shard independently using the same model parameters. pmap
+Each device processes its data shard independently using the same model parameters. pmap is JAX's primary tool for implementing this SPMD (Single-Program Multiple-Data) pattern efficiently.

-maps a function over arrays whose leading axis corresponds to the number of devices involved.
+Recall that pmap maps a function over arrays whose leading axis corresponds to the number of devices involved.
 When applied to data parallelism, this means:

-(often your model's forward pass or the entire training step) is implicitly replicated across all participating devices.
-If the function arguments representing model parameters do not have a mapped leading axis, JAX automatically broadcasts them, ensuring each device gets the same copy.Let's illustrate this with a conceptual example.
+pmap (often your model's forward pass or the entire training step) is implicitly replicated across all participating devices.
+If the function arguments representing model parameters do not have a mapped leading axis, JAX automatically broadcasts them, ensuring each device gets the same copy.Let's illustrate this with an example.
 Suppose we have a simple prediction function and want to run it in parallel across available devices using data parallelism.

 First, we need some setup: identify devices and define a function.